-The government is investing more than $500 million in the program to transform the city centre by strengthening connections between the city and waterfront, creating job opportunities, providing new housing and delivering attractive public spaces connected to better transport.
+The government is investing more than $650 million in the program to transform the city centre by strengthening connections between the city and waterfront, creating job opportunities, providing new housing and delivering attractive public spaces connected to better transport.

 The program follows government investment in the University of Newcastle’s city campus - NeW Space - and the Newcastle law courts, which opened in 2016.
 Both projects demonstrate the growing confidence in Newcastle as a city in which to invest.

-The program will deliver:
+The program is delivering: